Jonny Clayton: 2020: World Cup Champion

-2021: First individual title, Premier League and Grand Prix champion
+2021: First individual major title, Premier League and Grand Prix champion

 At the Masters Clayton beat José de Sousa, Michael van Gerwen, James Wade and Peter Wright en route to the final where he faced Mervyn King.
 Clayton won the match 11–8 to win his first major individual televised title.
 In his match against Wade, he was successful in checking out 10 times out of 11 for a success rate of 91%, which the PDC claimed to be a possible world record.

-He won two Players Championship events early in 2021.
+He won two Players Championship events, PC4 and PC7 early in 2021.

 Upon winning the Masters tournament, Clayton was invited to participate in the 2021 Premier League Darts, where on the third night of his debut season he hit a nine-dart finish on the way to beating José de Sousa.

-After the fifth evening of league action Clayton was placed at the top of the league.
+After the fifth evening of league action, Clayton was placed at the top of the league.
 He slipped to as low as 8th, before going into 4th position for night 16.
 He had to achieve at least a draw to secure his place in the playoffs.
 He managed to do so and won his game against Dimitri Van den Bergh winning 8–6.

 In the playoffs he beat Michael van Gerwen 10–8 in their semi-final.
 He went on to defeat José de Sousa 11–5 in the final.
 In doing so he became the first Welsh winner of the Premier League and the first player to finish 4th in the league phase and win the title.

 Clayton participated in the World Grand Prix in which he reached the final after beating Callan Rydz, José de Sousa, Krzysztof Ratajski and Danny Noppert along the way.
 In the final Clayton prevailed over World No. 1 Gerwyn Price with a 5–1 victory winning him his third major tournament of the year.
 Three weeks later, Clayton picked up his fourth TV title of the year with an 11–6 victory over Dimitri Van den Bergh in the final of the World Series of Darts Finals.

 2022

-At the 2022 World Championship, Clayton defeated Keane Barry and Gabriel Clemens before losing to eventual finalist Michael Smith 4–3.
+At the 2022 World Championship, Clayton reached the fourth round where he lost to eventual finalist Michael Smith 4–3.
+He reached the semi-finals of the Masters but was unable to defend his title, losing 11–6 to runner-up Dave Chisnall.

+Clayton entered the 2022 Premier League as defending champion and secured qualification for the play-offs following his night 13 win in Glasgow.
+He finished first in the league phase with four nightly wins.
+He faced fourth-placed Joe Cullen in the play-off semi-finals and lost 10–4.

+The Welsh team of Clayton and Gerwyn Price reached the final of the World Cup of Darts but were defeated 3–1 by Damon Heta and Simon Whitlock of Australia.
+Clayton won his first World Series of Darts title at the New South Wales Darts Masters in Wollongong, beating James Wade 8–1 in the final.